Introduction

 Setup

-To ensure that the users you’ve shared your extension with are able to utilise its functionality fully and error-free, we bundle the source files together with the required packages using conda
+To ensure that the users you have shared your extension with are able to utilise its

 as the bundling channel.